stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 - Generally we should model optional properties properly using a Java `Optional` but we have intentionally broken that rule here for the sake of simplicity.
 - For the moment we will gloss over the vector and texture coordinate classes as they are not needed until later in development.

-## Buffering Vertices
+### Buffering Vertices

-To buffer an entire vertex we add the following enumeration to the vertex class:
+To buffer an entire vertex we add the following enumeration that extracts a component from a vertex:

 ```java
 enum Component {